 - Having regular bus committee meetings with bus managers

 - Encouraging parents to arrange a bus buddy for their child

 If you wish to contact the bus companies used by SJIS, you may use the numbers below:

 If you wish to purchase an Opal card, please see instructions at this link:

 From the start of this year we introduced a new bus line to service Sydney’s Western Suburbs.
 This is a chartered bus for SJIS students only.
-The new line will service the following areas: Beecroft, Eastwood, Epping, Pennant Hills, Thornleigh, Normanhurst and Rhodes, Meadowbank, Denistone by request.
+This new line will service the following areas: Beecroft, Eastwood, Epping, Pennant Hills, Thornleigh, Normanhurst and Rhodes, Meadowbank, Denistone by request.